MasterprojectRK/Hi-cGAN/README.md

 Other versions *might* work, but are untested and might cause dependency conflicts.
 Using tensorflow without GPU support is possible, but will be very slow and is thus not recommended.

+## Input data requirements
+* Hi-C matrix / matrices in cooler format for training.
+Cooler files must be single resolution (e.g. 25kbp).
+Multi-resolution files (mcool) are not supported.
+* Chromatin features in bigwig format for training.
+Chromatin features and Hi-C matrix for training should be from the same cell line and must use the same reference genome.
+File extension must be 'bigwig', 'bigWig' or 'bw'.
+* Chromatin features in bigwig format for test / prediction.
+Chromatin features for prediction must be the same as for training, but of course for the cell line to be predicted.
+The basic file names must be the same as for training.
+See example usage for details.

 ## Usage
 Hi-cGAN consists of two python scripts, training.py and predict.py, which will be explained below.